JMehdi2/School-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

+Note:
-Note: Minor modifications were made to the report before sharing.
+- Minor modifications were made to the report before sharing.
+- This mini-project was completed during the fall of 2022 as part of the Economic Analysis master's program at **Corvinus University of Budapest**.